dzarkV/dzarkV/README.md

 **Hi!
 My name is Diego.
 Thank You for taking the time to view my GitHub Profile :smile:.**

-I'm a coder and linguist who enjoy web develop and NLP.
+I'm a coder and linguist who enjoy automation testing and web develop.

 #### About me

 - 🎓 I graduated with a bachelor's degree in **Linguistics** from National University of Colombia.
-- 🌱 I’m currently learning **Language technologies for information extraction** and **Cloud computing**.
+- 🌱 I’m currently learning **Automation testing** and **Cloud computing**.
 - 🔥 I'm have a passion for Python and Pharo/Smalltalk languajes: the first for general-purposes, and last for pure OOP.
 - 🔧 I love working on Linux...
 You can customize it!
-- 👯 I’m looking to collaborate on web projects with some NLP techniques involved.
+- 👯 I’m looking to collaborate on web testing projects with Serenity BDD.
 - 📫 Contact me: <a href="https://bit.ly/30RmPiC" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/-LinkedIn-blue?logo=LinkedIn&logoColor=white"></a>

 #### OS